AhmedGabr496/Test_Automation_Script_GooglePlay/README.md

 # Google_Play_Test_Automation

-### A Test Automation Script that automate the search for a specific application on Google play; the test scenario steps is traced by  a report.
+### A Test Automation Framework that automate the search for a specific application on Google play; the test scenario steps is traced by  a report.

-It is a fully automated script the completly automates the process of Searching for a an app on the goole play store , and validating the use of some functionalties
+It is a fully automated framework the completly automates the process of Searching for a an app on the goole play store , and validating the use of some functionalties

-## what does the script do
+## what does the framework do

 Automation testing for searching for an app (TED APP) on  ("https://play.google.com/store")